ClashLuke/CCLib/Squash/readme.md

 # Squash
-A hash algorithm built to be as ASIC resistant as possible while maintining lightweightness and speed.
+A fast and lightweight hashing algorithm with built-in ASIC resistance.

 **Contents**
 - [General](#General)